VeztaVezta

 MethodPathAuthDescription

-POST/api/v1/auth/noncePublicRequest a nonce for wallet signature
+GET/api/v1/auth/wallet/noncePublicRequest a nonce for wallet signature (query: address, chain)

-POST/api/v1/auth/verifyPublicVerify wallet signature and receive JWT
+POST/api/v1/auth/walletPublicVerify wallet signature and receive JWT

 POST/api/v1/auth/refreshPublicRefresh an expired access token

-POST/api/v1/auth/validate-keyPublicValidate a beta access key
+POST/api/v1/auth/activate-keyPublicActivate a beta access key

 POST/api/v1/auth/logoutBearerLogout and invalidate all refresh tokens